 structure and function, cell energetics, cellular reproduction and communication, heredity,

-molecular genetics, evolution, ecology, diversity of organisms, structure and function of
+molecular genetics, evolution, ecology, diversity of organisms, structure and function of plants and animals,

 and comparative anatomy.